-The retired employee is provided single plan coverage and receives the same health and dental insurance benefits offered to full time employees, for up to ten years or until age sixty-five, whichever occurs first.
+The retired employee is provided single plan coverage and receives the same medical and dental insurance benefits offered to full time employees, for up to ten years or until age sixty-five, whichever occurs first.
 The retired employee has the option to purchase family coverage through the District.

 The District also offers employees who are eligible for the benefits as described above, upon retirement, the one-time option to opt not to receive the benefits described above.
-If the employee elects to opt out, the retired employee will receive sixty six and two third percent (66 2/3%) of the total health and dental insurance cost which the District was contributing for the employee at the time of retirement, for up to ten years or until age sixty-five, whichever occurs first.
+If the employee elects to opt out, the retired employee will receive a percentage of the total medical and dental insurance cost which the District was contributing for the employee at the time of retirement, for up to ten years or until age sixty-five, whichever occurs first.
+Employees retiring before January 1, 2019 who elect this option receive 66.67% of the total cost of medical and dental insurance and those retiring January 1, 2019 and later receive 33.33%.